christopherdebeer/machine/docs/examples/documentation.md

 TransformTask "1" --> "0..1" Error;

 // Documentation notes
-note for apiConfig "Singleton configuration for API access.
+note apiConfig "Singleton configuration for API access.
 Contains endpoint URL, authentication headers, and retry policy."

-note for FetchTask "Asynchronous task that fetches data from the API.
+note FetchTask "Asynchronous task that fetches data from the API.
 Returns Promise<Response> which resolves to the HTTP response."

-note for TransformTask "Transforms the raw API response into an array of typed records.
+note TransformTask "Transforms the raw API response into an array of typed records.
 Handles data validation and normalization."

-note for Success "Indicates successful completion.
+note Success "Indicates successful completion.
 All data has been fetched and transformed."

-note for Error "Error state with optional error message.
+note Error "Error state with optional error message.
 Triggered on API failures or transformation errors."

 ```